SDCA-tool/sdca-website-deploy/README.md

 Initial software setup takes up to half an hour, and building the data for the first time may take 4 hours or so.

+A diagram of the site architecture is below.

 ## Installation script - install.sh bash script